va-big-data-genomics/va-big-data-genomics.github.io/_posts/2023-10-13-comparing-mvp-to-gnomad-variants.md

 Overall, I would say there is high concordance of allele counts between the datasets.

+## Code
+Our team members can find the source notebook with code and descriptions of these analyses in our internal [repository](https://github.com/va-big-data-genomics/hail-variants-on-bigquery/blob/main/2-query-bigquery-variants/compare-mvp-gnomad-variants.ipynb).

 ## Discuss
 Join the discussion of this post on [GitHub](https://github.com/orgs/va-big-data-genomics/discussions/37)!